 TIP: Some people do not like the heel insert, and these are optional.
 They slide in and out of the pocket easily.

 OHCO M.8 REVIEW: Other Features

 There is so much heat going on with the OHCO M.8, more than any other massage chair we have used before.
 You can turn the heat on and off where you need it, but I usually have them all on.
 If it gets too hot, then I just turn off the heat in the seat.
 Heat is located Feet, Seat, Back, Hands, Roller, and even the Headrest.

 Ok, not going to lie, this one is weird for my OHCO M.8 review.
 Most massage chairs that have chromotherapy, the LED lights are usually located on the outside of the sides of the chair, or near your head on the inside.
 With the M.8, the chromotherapy utilizes the remote control LCD Screen.
-It is pretty pointless, in my opinion, but you can choose from Balance, Calm, Energize, and Exhale.
+It is pretty pointless and useless, in my opinion, but you can choose from Balance, Calm, Energize, and Exhale.

 Night Light (M-SENSE Light Pool)

 The OHCO M.8 massage chair has LED lights along both sides of the chair that can be used as a night light.
 They really make the chair look beautiful, and they function well.
 You can set it to where it is on or off all of the time, or have it Sense.
 With Sense, when you go near the massage chair, it will turn on.
 I have it on Sense, and it takes a few days to get used to it.
-At first, waking up in the middle of the night to get water and walk by the chair, and they turn on by themselves, which can be a little unnerving when you aren’t expecting it.
+At first, waking up in the middle of the night to get water and walk by the chair, and they turn on by themselves, which can be a little unnerving when you are not expecting it.

 In both doors, there are USB plugs where you can charge your phone or any device.
 If you are charging your phone, there is a slot in the door to store it while you relax in your massage chair.